Football On This Day – 1st July 1923

 defender Easah Suliman and Manchester City striker Lukas Nmecha – either

-side of Dujon Sterling’s own goal for Portugal – saw England win the title
+side of Dujon Sterling’s own goal for Portugal – saw England win the

-for future reference….Aaron Ramsdale (Bournemouth), Dujon
+winning team for future reference….Aaron Ramsdale (Bournemouth),

-Sterling (Chelsea), Jay DaSilva (Chelsea), Tayo Edun
+Dujon Sterling (Chelsea), Jay DaSilva (Chelsea), Tayo Edun

 (Fulham), Easah Suliman (Aston Villa), Isaac Buckley-Ricketts